Can the Cardinal defeat both USC and Notre Dame for a fourth straight season?

-Question One: Can the Irish offensive line protect Tommy Rees?
+Can the Irish offensive line protect the quarterback against the Cardinal?

-Question Two: Can the Irish defense put pressure on Andrew Luck?
+Can the Irish defense get pressure on quarterback Josh Nunes?